Snoop2001/CS50-Projects/README.md

   - Spellcheck each word against the dictionary
   - Output misspelled words

+Recover
+  - Recover jpeg files from a memory card
+  - Scan through the memory card until the program reaches the first 4 hexadecimals of a jpeg
+  - Write the jpeg to the system

+Vigenere
+  - create a more complex cipher
+  - shift letters in a message based on a string key given by the user

+Caesar
+  - create a simple cipher
+  - shift letters in a message based on a integer key given by the user

 Credit
   - Use Luhn's algorithm to determine whether a credit card is valid
   - Output the Company's name (e.g., VISA, Mastercard)

-Caesar
-  - create a simple cipher
-  - shift letters in a message based on a integer key given by the user

-Vigenere
-  - create a more complex cipher
+Cash
-  - shift letters in a message based on a string key given by the user
+  - Obtain a cash value from the user
+  - Output the fewest amount of quarters, dimes, nickels, and pennies to obtain that value

+Mario
+  - ASk the user for a pyramid size
+  - Output a pyramid of that size using hashtags (#)